-We've gone over tons of articles that talk about the differences between eLearning and mLearning, so we've created this blog post to save you time doing your research.
-Here, we list down four of the main differences between both terms.
+We find online tons of articles that talk about the differences between eLearning and mLearning, so we've created this blog post to save you time doing your research.
+Here, we list down four of the main differences you should know.

 The “e” in eLearning is “electronic.”
 So eLearning is any form of learning that is delivered using electronic devices like the computer via channels like the Internet.
 However, learning can also be delivered via the Intranet/Extranet networks.